 Fabric that dries quickly and absorbs moisture is your friend in a hot yoga class.
 Try to avoid wearing anything that is 100 percent cotton, as it will retain sweat and make your clothing heavier.

-Look for trousers, tops and sports bras made from fabrics popular in sportswear.
-These include stretchy, comfortable apparel with sweat-wicking ability that quickly absorbs excess moisture while reducing the chance of sweat stains and odour.
+Look for pants, tops, and sports bras made from fabrics popular in sportswear.
+These include stretchy, comfortable apparel with sweat wicking ability that quickly absorbs excess moisture while reducing the chance of sweat stains and odor.

 Many labels for workout clothing indicate that it is moisture-wicking or breathable.
-Usually, these types of fabrics are made from lightweight material such as mesh or polyester, the workhorse of workout clothing that is durable and wrinkle-free.
+Usually, these types of fabrics are made of light-weight material such as mesh or polyester, the workhorse of workout clothing that is durable and wrinkle-free.

-Whether it's wearing only a tank top, sports bra or no top at all, many yogis opt to minimise top layers.
-Remember, it's hot and humid in class!
+Whether it’s wearing only a tank top, sports bra, or no shirt at all, many yogis opt to minimize top layers.
+Remember, it’s hot and humid in class!

 If you want to wear a tank top layered over your sports bra, choose one that is more on the form-fitting side.
-Yoga poses require your body to twist and bend over, and this will cause a loose-fitting top to shift around.
-When you're working hard to get into inversions or upside-down poses, the last thing you want is your top flopping over your face.
+Yoga poses require your body to twist and bend over, and wearing a loose-fitting shirt will cause it to shift around.
+When you’re working hard to get into inversions or upside down poses, the last thing you want is your shirt flopping over your face.

 Wearing shorts is an obvious way to stay cool in most yoga classes.
-But with hot yoga, leggings and long trousers may offer some advantages.
+But with hot yoga, leggings and long pants may offer some advantages.

-Choose a lightweight, dry fabric with lots of give to allow your legs to move around freely.
-Also, pick a style where the bottom of the trousers is tapered.
-Bell-bottom yoga trousers, for example, may ride up your calves if you're in a three-legged downward-facing dog.
+Choose a light-weight, dry fabric with lots of give to allow your legs to move around freely.
+Also, pick a style where the bottom of the pants are tapered.
+Bell bottom yoga pants, for example, may ride up your calves if you’re in a three-legged downward facing dog.
 You want your clothing to stay in place, so you can concentrate on breathing and properly getting into the poses.

-Also, if you're shopping for new yoga trousers, try them on and do the bend test.
-Bend forwards to make sure the rear is not too tight or the fabric too transparent.
+Also, if you’re shopping for new yoga pants, try them on and do the bend test.
+Bend forward to make sure the rear is not too tight or the fabric too transparent.